otuskotlin/ok-202105-tasktracker-dp/README.md

 Usually come to our service from context ad in other study/work-related resources.

 ## User "pain-points" and our remedy
-- Multiple task trackers for work, study and life which is tedious to maintain
+- Multiple task trackers for work, study and life which are tedious to maintain
 - A lot of users use calendars instead of task tracker which is timeline-centric approach.
   Goal-centric approach and implicit SMART-analyse can help people understand why do they do something.
   Maybe it is unnecessary.